 The Emerging Leaders Series is a six-week long workshop series designed to give first-year and transfer students an opportunity to learn about leadership and meet new friends.
 The series is perfect for students who are interested in becoming more involved, transitioning in to leadership positions or who simply want to learn more about themselves and others.
 The Emerging Leaders Series traditionally runs in the spring semester.
-The Emerging Leaders Series is complete for this year, but will run again in Spring 2014.

 The Co-Curricular Transcript is an official record of leadership accomplishments and involvement in student organizations, community service activities and professional/educational development programs.
 It is designed as a means of recognizing “out of classroom” learning, growth and contributions during a student’s college career.
 Official copies of the Co-Curricular Transcript can be used to compliment resumes and academic transcripts when applying to graduate/professional schools and for prospective employers.

 By creating your own Co-Curricular Transcript, you can match your interests with the appropriate opportunities that will help you obtain a broad and well-balanced range of experiences.
 This will assist in developing lifelong skills necessary to adapt in an ever-changing world.
 The Co-Curricular Transcript ties directly with the often quoted insight of Sister Maria Kostka Logue, who said that our students are “here to learn to make a living because [they] must, but [they] are here to learn to live.”
 The Co-Curricular Transcript will be a permanent record of this learning to live that our students embody.